K-theory and index theory on manifolds with a proper Lie group action: Examples: t-elliptic and leaf-wise operators

+This section contains a discussion of some examples of t-elliptic and leaf-wise operators.
+T-elliptic operators are considered in subsections 12.1 and 12.2, a leaf-wise example is given in subsection 12.3.
+In all examples $G$ will be a compact group.

-This section contains a discussion of some examples of t-elliptic operators.
-Throughout this section, we will consider the case when $X$ is a Euclidean space $\R^{2n}$ or $\C^n$.
-We will assume that a compact group $G$ acts on $X$ orthogonally, via a spin-representation (i.e via $G\to Spin(2n)\to SO(2n)$), or, in the case of $X=\C^n$, via a unitary representation.
+Most t-elliptic operators that we consider will act on a Euclidean space $X=\R^{2n}$ or $X=\C^n$.
+In these cases, we will assume that $G$ acts on $X$ orthogonally, via a spin-representation (i.e via $G\to Spin(2n)\to SO(2n)$), or, in the case of $X=\C^n$, via a unitary representation.
+For t-elliptic operators in this section, we will be assuming that $[\sigma_F]\in K_0^G(\gtS_{tr}(X))$.